-This method is commonly used in infants and small children and if the amount of blood required is small.
-It is suitable for cell counts, estimation of hemoglobin, determination of hematocrit by micro method, and preparation of blood films.
-Blood obtained by skin puncture is also called as capillary blood.
-However, it is a mixture of blood from capillaries, venules, and arterioles.
-It also contains some tissue fluid.
-In adults, blood is obtained from the side of a ring or middle finger (distal digit) or ear lobe.
-In infants, it is collected from the heel (lateral or medial aspect of plantar surface) or great toe (see Figure 796.1).
+This method is most common and mostly used in infants and small children and if the small amount of blood is required.
+This method is suitable for the estimation of hemoglobin, cell counts, determination of hematocrit (HCT) or packed cell volume (PCV) by micro method and preparation of blood films.
+Blood obtained by this method is also called as capillary blood.
+However, it is the mixture of blood from arterioles, venules, and capillaries.
+It also contains small amount of tissue fluid.
+In infants, blood is collected from the heel (the medial or lateral aspect of plantar surface or great toe).
+In adults, it is collected from the side of a middle or ring finger (distal digit) or from the earlobe. (see Figure 796.1).

-The puncture site is cleansed with 70% ethanol or other suitable disinfectant.
-After drying, a puncture, sufficiently deep to allow free flow of blood, is made with a sterile, dry, disposable lancet.
-The first drop of blood is wiped away with sterile, dry cotton as it contains tissue fluid.
-Next few drops of blood are collected.
-Excessive squeezing should be avoided, as it will dilute the blood with tissue fluid.
-After collection a piece of sterile cotton is pressed over the puncture site till bleeding ceases.
-As compared to the venous blood, hemoglobin, hematocrit, and red cell count are slightly higher in blood from skin puncture.
-As platelets adhere to the puncture site, platelet count is lower.
-Because of small sample size, immediate repeat testing is not possible if the result is abnormal.
-Blood should not be collected from cold, cyanosed skin since false elevation of values of hemoglobin and red/white cell counts will be obtained.
+The puncture site is cleansed with the 70% ethanol or another suitable disinfectant.
+After drying, a puncture is made with a sterile, dry, disposable lancet, in deep to allow free flow of blood.
+The first drop of blood is wiped away with the dry and sterile cotton as it contains tissue fluid.
+After wiping the first drop of blood, next few drops of blood are collected.
+Excessive pressing should be avoided, as it may dilute the blood with the tissue fluid.
+After collection of blood, a piece of dry and sterile cotton is pressed over the puncture site till the bleeding ends.
+Hemoglobin, red cell count and hematocrit (HCT) or packed cell volume (PCV) are moderately higher in the blood collected from skin puncture, as compared to the venous blood.
+The reason behind this scenario is that platelets adhere to the puncture site and cause the lower count of platelet, and due to small sample size, instant repeat testing is not possible if the result is abnormal or unusual.
+Avoid collecting blood from cold, cyanosed skin since the false elevation of values of red blood cells, white blood cells and hemoglobin will be obtained.

 VENOUS BLOOD COLLECTION

-- Venepuncture site is cleansed with 70% ethanol and allowed to dry.
+- The puncture site is cleansed with the 70% ethanol or other suitable disinfectant and allowed to dry.

-- The selected vein is anchored by compressing and pulling the soft tissues below the puncture site with the left hand.
+- The preferred vein is anchored by squeezing and pulling the soft tissues below the prick site with the left hand.

-- Sterile, disposable needles and syringes should be used for venepuncture.
-Needle size should be 19- to 21-gauge in adults and 23-gauge in children.
-Venepuncture is performed with the bevel of the needle up and along the direction of the vein.
+- Sterile, dry, disposable needles and syringes should be used for the collection of blood.
+Needle size should be 23-gauge in children and 19- to 21-gauge in adults.
+Venepuncture is made along with the direction of the vein and with the bevel of the needle up.
 Blood is withdrawn slowly.
-Pulling the plunger quickly can cause hemolysis and collapse of the vein.
-Tourniquet should be released as soon as the blood begins to flow into the syringe.
+Pulling the piston quickly can cause hemolysis and collapse the vein.
+The tourniquet should be released as soon as the blood begins to flow into the syringe.

-- When the required amount of blood is withdrawn, the patient is asked to open his/her fist.
-The needle is withdrawn from the vein.
-A sterile cotton gauze is pressed over the puncture site.
-Patient is asked to press the gauze over the site till bleeding stops.
+- When the required blood is collected, the patient is asked to open his/her fist.
+The needle is removed from the vein.
+A sterile alcohol swab is pressed over the puncture site.
+The patient is asked to press the alcohol swab over the site till the bleeding ends.

-- The needle is detached from the syringe and the required amount of blood is carefully delivered into the tube containing appropriate anticoagulant (see later).
-If the blood is forced through the needle without detaching it, hemolysis can occur.
-Containers may be glass bottles or disposable plastic tubes with caps and flat bottom.
+- The needle is removed from the syringe and the required amount of blood is carefully transferred into the test tube containing anticoagulant as per requirement of the laboratory test.
+If the blood is forced through the syringe without removing the needle, hemolysis can occur.
+Containers may be glass bottles or disposable plastic tubes with corks and flat bottom.

 - Blood is mixed with the anticoagulant in the container thoroughly by gently inverting the container several times.
-The container should not be shaken vigorously as it can cause frothing and hemolysis.
+The container should not be shaken strenuously as it can cause hemolysis and fizzing.

-- Tourniquet should not be too tight and should not be applied for more than 2 minutes as it will cause hemoconcentration and alteration of test results.
+- The tourniquet should not be too tight and should not be applied for more than 120 seconds as it will cause hemoconcentration and variation of test results.

-- Tourniquet should be released before removing the needle from the vein (to prevent hematoma formation).
+- The tourniquet should be released before removing the needle from the vein to prevent the formation of a hematoma.

-- To avoid hemolysis, blood is withdrawn gradually, a small-bore needle should not be used, and the needle is detached from the syringe before dispensing blood into the container.
+- A small bore needle should not be used, blood is withdrawn gradually and the needle is removed from the syringe before transferring blood into the container to avoid hemolysis.

-- All blood samples are considered as infectious and proper precautions should be observed while collecting blood either from a vein or a skin puncture.
-Anticoagulated blood sample should be tested within 1-2 hours of collection.
-If this is not possible, sample can be stored in a refrigerator at 4-6°C for maximum of 24 hours.
-After the sample is taken out of refrigerator, it should be allowed to return to room temperature, mixed properly, and then tested.
+- The anticoagulated blood sample should be tested within 1-2 hours of collection.
+If this is not possible, the sample can be stored for 24 hours in a refrigerator at 4-6° C. After the sample is taken out of the refrigerator, it should be allowed to return to room temperature, mixed properly, and then laboratory test is performed.

-- Failure to obtain blood: This happens if vein is missed, or excessive pull is applied to the plunger causing collapse of the vein.
+- Failure to obtain blood: This is very common and usually painful for the patient.
+This happens if the vein is missed, or excessive pull is applied to the piston causing collapse of the vein.

-- Occurrence of hematoma, thrombosis, thrombophlebitis, abscess, or bleeding.
+- Formation of hematoma, abscess, thrombosis, thrombophlebitis, or bleeding.

-- Transmission of infections like hepatitis B or human immuno-deficiency virus if reusable needles and syringes, which are not properly sterilised, are used.
+- Transmission of infection like human immunodeficiency virus (HIV) or hepatitis B virus (HBV) if reusable syringes and needles, which are not properly sterilized, are used.

 - First tube: Blood culture.